TheLazySquid/DiscordWiderUserArea/README.md

+> [!CAUTION]
+> This plugin has been moved to my [new plugin repository](https://github.com/TheLazySquid/BetterDiscordPlugins/tree/main/plugins/WiderUserArea).
+Changes will no longer be reflected here, and this repository may be removed in the future.

 # Discord Wider User Area

 This is a [BetterDiscord](https://betterdiscord.app/) plugin that makes the user area at the bottom left of the screen expand left into the server list.